fbpx

 Find out more

-Installing a tiled roof on your conservatory can turn it into a more permanent extension of your home but may be subject to building regulations or planning permission.
+Installing a solid tiled roof on your conservatory can transform it into a more permanent extension of your home, though it may be subject to building regulations or planning permission.

 roof tiling